Armour/Lou-CPU/README.md

 # Multi-Clock CPU
 #### Collaborators: Bernard, Armour (Name in Descending Order)

-## ToDo:
+## Debug
-* The Control Unit of CPU, that is, managing the control signal of different operations and transferring from different operations.
-* Migrate the modules in Single Clock CPU to Multi-Clock CPU.
-* The timing requires adjusting.
-* The register file between different main modules.
+1. It seems that some thing is wrong with the control part.
+All the signal appears to be 0's.
+2. And the ALUres is the code of instruction, which cannot be tolerated.